dyhes/zulip/docs/production/export-and-import.md

 1. `./scripts/stop-server`, which stops the whole server.
-This is preferred if you're not hosting multiple organizations, because it has no side effects other than disabling the Zulip server for the duration.
+This is preferred if you're not hosting multiple organizations, because it has no side effects other than disabling the Aloha server for the duration.
 1. Pass `--deactivate` to `./manage export`, which first deactivates the target organization, logging out all active login sessions and preventing all accounts from logging in or accessing the API.
-This is preferred for environments like Zulip Cloud where you might want to export a single organization without disrupting any other users, and the intent is to move hosting of the organization (and forcing users to re-log in would be required as part of the hosting migration
+This is preferred for environments like Aloha Cloud where you might want to export a single organization without disrupting any other users, and the intent is to move hosting of the organization (and forcing users to re-log in would be required as part of the hosting migration